armijnhemel/tracing_software_packages/doc/running_strace.md

 Let's take the Linux kernel as an example.
 First trace a Linux kernel build with (for example) the following command, but make sure there is enough disk space available, as trace files for the Linux kernel tend to get really big.
-The assumption below is that PIDs do not wrap and are not reused.
-On older Linux systems this is an issue, but on newer Linux systems this should not be a problem.
+The assumption made in this project is that PIDs do not wrap and are not reused.
+On older Linux systems this can be an issue, but on newer Linux systems this should not be a problem.
 You can verify this by checking the maximum amount of PIDs used on your system:

 ```console
 $ cat /proc/sys/kernel/pid_max
 4194304
 ```

+If it is large enough (like the above), then the change of PIDs wrapping is very low, unless there are very long running builds using more than this number of processes.
+In that case the PID will wrap and the strace processing scripts will fail.

 The following command will write tracefiles for a subset of system calls, with one trace file per process: